 - ... if you miss a module in one semester you may have to wait one year before you can attend it next time.
 However, - ... if you fail a module in one semester you can resit the exam in the following semester.
-You can register for the exam and do not need to attend it a second time.
+You can register for the exam only and do not need to attend the module classes a second time.